Percé, Quebec

-Percé is a small city near the tip of the Gaspé Peninsula in Quebec, Canada.
-Within the territory of the city there is a village community also called Percé.
+Percé ([pɛʁse]) is a city located on the shores of the Gulf of St. Lawrence, near the tip of the Gaspé Peninsula, in Gaspésie-Îles-de-la-Madeleine, Quebec, Canada.

 Percé, member of the association of Most Beautiful Villages of Quebec, is mainly a tourist location particularly well known for the attractions of Percé Rock and Bonaventure Island.
 UNESCO Global Geoparks accredited Percé Geopark in 2018.

 In addition to Percé itself, the town's territory also includes the communities of Barachois, Belle-Anse, Bougainville, Bridgeville, Cap-d'Espoir, Cannes-de-Roches, Coin-du-Banc, L'Anse-à-Beaufils, Pointe-Saint-Pierre, Rameau, Saint-Georges-de-Malbaie, and Val-d'Espoir.

 Percé is the seat of the judicial district of Gaspé.
+Within the territory of the city, the Railway station is also called Percé.

 History

 The area was within the traditional homelands of the Mi'kmaq people, who called the place Sigsôg ("steep rocks" or "crags") and Pelseg ("fishing place").
 In 1603, Samuel de Champlain visited the area and named the famous rock Isle Percée ("Pierced Island").
 During the 17th century, the place was used primarily as a stop-over for ships travelling to Quebec.